Microsoft Research and the IMDEA Software Institute officially presented their new Joint Research Center.

 Gilles Barthe, Manuel Hermenegildo, and Manuel Clavel attended the HATS kick-off meeting, held in Bologna, Italy, on March 9-11, 2009.
 HATS is a recently approved FP7 IP project which focuses on the rigorous development of software product families (SWPF).
 The technical core of the project is an Abstract Behavioral Specification language which will allow precise description of SWPF features and components and their instances.
 IMDEA Software is part of the HATS consortium, in collaboration with UPM, along with 7 other academic partners, 2 research institutes, and 1 SME.

-The IMDEA Institutes network received approval for a 7FP (PEOPLE-COFUND) Marie-Curie Action for researcher mobility called AMAROUT.
-The programme co-finances for one year (renewable for two or three) the incorporation of more than 130 researchers into the IMDEA network of institutes.
-The duration of the AMAROUT programme is 4 years, beginning on March 1st, 2009.
-IMDEA Software is the coordinator of the AMAROUT programme.
+The IMDEA Institutes network granted a 7FP (PEOPLE-COFUND) Marie-Curie Action for researcher mobility.
+The program, called AMAROUT, co-finances for one year (renewable for two or three) the integration of more than 130 researchers in the IMDEA network of institutes.
+The duration of the AMAROUT program is 4 years, beginning on March 1st, 2009.
+IMDEA Software is the proposer and coordinator of the AMAROUT program.

 Building designs from six renowned architects were received in response to our call for design ideas for a new building to be the permanent location of the Institute.
 In november 2008 a committee formed by members of IMDEA Software, the Madrid Regional Government, and external experts chose the winning design, presented by Estudio Lamela.
 Construction of this new building will begin shortly and will be ready when the Institute outgrows its current temporary location in a floor of the UPM CS Department.